 An AI governance framework is the organisational structure of policies, processes, roles, and controls an entity uses to manage AI risk and ensure responsible AI deployment.

-While the EU AI Act does not define this term directly, it mandates the essential components: quality management systems (Article 17), risk management (Article 9), human oversight (Article 14), and data governance (Article 10).
+While the EU AI Act does not define this term directly, it requires the essential components: quality management systems (Article 17), risk management (Article 9), human oversight (Article 14), and data governance (Article 10).
 ISO/IEC 42001 and NIST AI RMF provide established framework models that align 70-80% with AI Act requirements.

 Map your framework gaps with the ISO-NIST Gap Analyzer or read the complete framework crosswalk.